 3. Key Exchange must take place in the Residential Life Office.

 Room and/or roommate changes that do not follow this procedure are considered unauthorized room changes and all students involved in the change are subject to an immediate $100.00 fine at the time the unauthorized room change is confirmed.
 Forcing, or attempting to force, resident students to move out of a room, suite or apartment is prohibited and may result in disciplinary action against the student.

 RCRs will be completed by Residential Life Staff prior to move-in.
 Upon move-in, students will be informed to check their email for a Damage Log Report.
 Students can fill this form out to report any damages or issues with their rooms or furniture and email it back to firstname.lastname@example.org.
 If access to email is limited or the electronic copy is not accessible, paper copies will be available at the Residential Life Office located in the Village Apartments (Building 1).
 It is the student's responsibility to ensure that All Room Damage Reports are submitted within 7 days of moving into the room.
 All undocumented damages can be assessed for charges upon move-out.

 Students are eligible to live in the Village Apartments if they meet one of the following criteria:

 1. Are 21 years of age or older by the first day of the term.

-2. Have earned 58 or more credit hours by the first day of the term.
+2. Earned 45 or more credit hours by the first day of the term.